deeri1x/public-instructions/drill-two-ended-list.md

 _(aka You'll Never See the End of It...)_

-Estimated completion time: ?? minutes

-**Accept this project by going here:** ???
+**Accept this project by going here:** https://classroom.github.com/a/0SUAT9YE

 ## Caution!